-Overall, the average per capita water consumption in the UK is around 150 litres/person/day (OFWAT 2006), where a typical full-time employee (or student) consumes up to 40 litres/person/day within the non-domestic sector (Envirowise 2007).
+The average domestic per capita water consumption in the UK is around 150 litres/person/day (OFWAT 2006).
+A typical full-time employee (or student) consumes up to 40 litres/person/day within the non-domestic sector (Envirowise 2007).

-It is important to benchmark water use before a new building is constructed such that strategies can be targeted to achieving the specified water use in the early design stages.
+It is important to benchmark water use in the early design stages of a new building so that appropriate strategies can be incorporated for reducing water use.